-Whether you have experience with herb grinders and are looking to learn more or are completely new to this topic, this guide was written for you.
+Whether you have experience with weed grinders and are looking to learn more or are completely new to this topic, this guide was written for you.

 Although there are other guides available online that cover this topic, we thought necessary to compile our experience into one place and to spend time discussing the differences between hand grinders and electric grinders.